 What is one of the lessons that we can learn from the korban pesach?

 When I was in Slabodka, somebody needed a visa to be able to come to America.
 Today he is one of the gedolei ha’dor (The Rav was referring to Rav Elya Svei זצ”ל).
 I was an American boy and I spoke a good English, so I went to the Consul to ask for the visa.
 So I spoke with the Consul and then he says, “Oh, you come from America?
-What’s the score?”
-There were big baseball games going on in America so he asks me, “What’s the score?”
+Do you know what the score was?”
+There was a big baseball games going on in America so he asks me if I know the score.
 The first thing you ask when you see a landsman is, “What’s the score?”
 A meshugas!
 Meshuganehs!

 When I came back from Europe, I was walking in Baltimore on the street minding my own business and somebody shouts out at me from across the street, “Mister, what’s the score?”
 He’s asking me for the score!
 People live with the idea that that is what’s important.
 A man with a stick and he’s hitting a ball.
 That’s important.
 That’s the big news.
 Newspapers have whole sections devoted to that.